 Choose the right font size for your resume

-Take a look at the 10 best fonts for resume writers in 2021 and decide which one is right for you.
+Take a look at the ten best fonts for resume writers in 2023 and decide which one is right for you.

-It is a modern font with excellent legibility and the standard font in Word.
+It is a modern font with excellent legibility and Word’s standard font.
 It performs exceptionally well on computer screens.
 Moreover, its design ensures legibility even if you choose a smaller resume font size.

-If you are looking for a more modern version of the standard Times New Roman, Garamond is a perfect choice.
+If you are looking for a more modern version of the standard Times New Roman, Garamond is perfect.
 This font will give your resume a polished and neat look.
 Furthermore, Garamond can help you tighten up the space of your resume.
 It can do this without sacrificing the readability by decreasing the letter spacing.

 This sans-serif font will give your resume a modern yet professional look.
 It is one of the newer fonts with a contemporary design.
 The tight spacing of the letters will allow you to fit more text on one page of your resume.

-Didot looks very elegant thanks to the simple, rational design and fine strokes.
+Didot looks very elegant thanks to the straightforward, rational design and fine strokes.
 It’s known to draw the readers’ attention due to its ‘dazzle’ effect and thick verticals.